Energy Independence Act compliance

 Washington state’s Energy Independent Act (EIA or commonly referred to as “I-937”) requires electric utilities serving at least 25,000 retail customers to use renewable energy and energy conservation.
 It is a component of the Clean Energy Transformation Act (CETA).
 Utilities are required to report on compliance efforts each year.

-On May 21, 2020, Snohomish County PUD completed its 2019 renewables compliance examination under the EIA.
 The PUD demonstrated its compliance with the EIA using the renewables target method.
-Under this methodology, the PUD demonstrated that 588,669 megawatt-hours (MWh) of renewable energy and renewable energy credits (RECs) were used to serve its retail customers.
-This represents 9 percent of the utility’s average retail load, in accordance with the Act’s requirements.
+Under this methodology, the PUD demonstrated that 976,396 megawatt hours (MWh) of renewable energy and renewable energy credits (RECs) were used to serve its retail customers.
+This represents 15 percent of the PUD’s average retail load, in accordance with the Act’s requirements.